Gaurav927/gaurav927.github.io/XGBoost/index.md

 ### Weighted Quantile Sketch
 This Weighted Quantile Sketch Algorithms help us to find the split points even when the data doesn't fits in the memory, in such scenerio the approximate greedy algorithm fails.
+Weighted sketch algorithm do by dividing the the datasets into chunk.

 Weights is represented by hessian ($h_{i}$), Lets try to understand why we use $h_{i}$ as weights?